thefalc/open-source-flink-ai-agent-experiments/multi-agent-sdr/README.md

   }
 }
 ```
 5. Wait for the agent flow to complete.
-If everything goes well, after a few minutes you'll have an email campaign in the the `email_campaigns` topic.
+If everything goes well, after a few minutes you'll have an email campaign in the `email_campaigns` topic.